Scombroid Poisoning Overview

 Scombroid Poisoning Symptoms

-Symptoms of scombroid poisoning generally begin 1 hour after ingestion of the poison and include:
+Symptoms of scombroid poisoning generally begin 10 to 90 minutes after ingestion of the poison and include:

 Other symptoms may include:

 Scombroid Poisoning Treatment

 Scombroid poisoning should be treated with diphenhydramine (Benadryl) or hydroxyzine (Vistaril) (25-50 mg every 6 hours) and 1 cimetidine (Tagamet HB) or famotidine (Pepcid) tablet twice a day.

 Seek immediate medical care for a severe or prolonged reaction.
 Consult a doctor about treatment with available medications.

 Wilderness: Scombroid Poisoning, albacore, amberjack, anchovy, Australian salmon, bluefish, bonito, kahawai, herring, mackerel, mahi-mahi, needlefish, saury, sardine, skipjack, wahoo, yellowfin tuna, food poisoning